EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

       - redis
 ```

-In the above example docker-compose will run the web service only if you already have
-db and redis services are already available.
+In the above example docker-compose will run the web service only if the db and redis services are already available.

 ### environment

-The environment configuration allows us to set up a list of [variables of
+The environment configuration allows us to set a list of [environment variables](/linux-commands-you-should-know-third-part/) that will be available in our service.
-environment variables](/linux-commands-that-you-should-know-third-part/) which will be
-available in our service.

 ```docker
 version: '3.8'